Sutadasuto/Ped_PVA_extractor/README.md

 Repository based on https://github.com/ZQPei/deep_sort_pytorch for tracking pedestrians in videos or image sequences and calculating the instant position, velocity and acceleration on the x and y axes for the four points of the bounding boxes as well as their mass center.

+The original implementation consists on two big parts: Multi-Object Detection using YOLOv3 and Multi-Object Tracking using Deep-SORT on the bounding boxes provided by YOLO.
+Our extension provides:
+* saving the dynamic behavior of pedestrians (X and Y components of P/V/A) on text files
+* converting those features in ready-for-ML numpy arrays (either for a single video or a folder containing a whole database)
+* detecting people crossing an user-defined boundary in a specific direction (can be either a closed or open figure)
+* counting people who have crossed such boundary.

 ## Pre-requisites
 Within anaconda, you can set an environment from the environment.yml provided in this repository.
 Because of size, the parametes for YOLO and Deepsort are provided from a different source.
 To download them, inside the project folder you must: